-The Bidder Access Tokens are a personalized link/code (often sent in an email) that allows bidders to access the Auction Website and bid without having to sign in or even set up a password.
+The Bidder Access Tokens are a unique personalized link (often sent in an email) that allows bidders to access the Auction Website and bid without having to sign in or even set up a password.

 Using Bidder Access Tokens can make getting your bidders online much smoother.
-You can register the bidders at check-in and enter their email address then send them a Bidder Access Token and they just click on the link to start bidding.
+You can register the bidder at check-in, enter their email address, then send them a Bidder Access Token, and they click on the link to start bidding.

 Sending Bidder Access Tokens